dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/containers/WorkerContainerContainer.ts' lines:10-12 %}

-These final lines define the actual `WorkerContainerContainer` class and export it.
-The `Container` function creates the class by accepting three parameters - the widget's class definition (alternatively, a widget's registry key can be used), the registry key for the `Injector`, and an object literal that provides the mapping functions used to reconcile the two sets of properties and children that the container can receive (one from the `Injector` and one from the parent widget).
-The returned class is, in fact, a widget (i.e. it descends from `WidgetBase`) and, therefore may be used just like any other widget.
+These final lines define the actual `WorkerContainerContainer` class and exports it.
+The `Container` function creates the class by accepting three parameters:

+* The widget's class definition (alternatively, a widget's registry key can be used)
+* The registry key for the `Injector`
+* An object literal that provides the mapping functions used to reconcile the two sets of properties and children that the container can receive (one from the `Injector` and one from the parent widget).
+The returned class is also a widget as it descends from `WidgetBase` and therefore may be used just like any other widget.

 The other container that we need is the `WorkerFormContainer`.